CIMAFoundation/cima_sensors_qc/README.md

 4. **time persistence test**: this test checks if data can be considered time fixed.
 This test work on a sliding window.
 If the test fails, the row is flagged and classified as *suspicious*.
 5. if all tests are passed, the row is flagged and classified as *good*.

-See the image below for the algorithm scheme and *example_notebook.ipynb* for examples.
+See the image below for the algorithm scheme.
 ![Algorithm scheme](scheme.png)

+The user can set the configuration for each tests, and accordingly select which test must be computed - if a test is not request, it is considered as passed.
+See **example.ipynb** notebook for examples.

 ### Default configuration: RISICO LIVE network